 Where to get a $50,000 loan

 There are a few places to apply for a large personal loan.
-Three of the most common places include:

 While banks and credit unions may be the most obvious choice for a personal lender, there are some benefits to choosing an online lender for your loan including a quicker application process and slightly less stringent qualifications.

 When choosing a lender for your personal loan, make sure to do the following:

 - Compare interest rates and the annual percentage rate (APR) from several lenders.

 - Ask potential lenders what type of loan fees they charge.